-There were 260 fatalities in the third quarter of 2019.
-The 631 fatalities yearto-date is the least for the first three quarters since 2015.
-Previous year's first three quarter totals were 71% to 76% of the year's total fatalities.
-The 631 fatalities year-to-date in 2019 represent 79% of the 801 fatalities target.
+There were 208 fatalities in the second quarter of 2019, a decrease in the first half of the year compared to previous years.
+This is the lowest number of fatalities for a first and second quarter in the last five years.
+Previous year's first and second quarter totals were 44 percent to 46 percent of the year's total fatalities.
+The 370 fatalities in 2019 represent 46 percent of the 801 fatalities target.

-MoDOT had 2,032 serious injuries during the first two quarters of the year.
-Previous first two quarter injuries have been 46% to 49% of the year's totals.
-The half year total is 47% of the 4,339 target, providing incentive to again lower annual injuries.
+The total number of serious injuries was 4,703 for 2018, which was a decrease of 4 percent from 2017 but more than the target of 4,643.
+Previous first quarter injuries have been 20 percent to 21 percent of the year's totals.
+Our first quarter total is 20 percent of the target, providing incentive to again lower annual injuries.

-2019 - Due to the backlog of data, first and second quarter data were derived from TMS and third quarter fatalities from MSHP radio reports.
+2019 - Due to the backlog of data, first quarter data were derived from TMS and second quarter fatalities from MSHP radio reports.

 2019 - Due to a backlog of crash reports into STARS, the serious injury measure only includes data derived from TMS.
-Third quarter 2019 data is unavailable on the MSHP radio reports and is incomplete in TMS.
+Second quarter 2019 data is unavailable on the MSHP radio reports and is incomplete in TMS.